 How can this misalignment be corrected, and what effect may this have on dizziness?

 Upper cervical chiropractic is a niche within the chiropractic field that focuses solely on the top two bones of the neck.
 Rather than popping or twisting the spine, upper cervical chiropractors use low force corrections that help the neck realign naturally.
 This is a safe way to get the atlas (C1) and axis (C2) back into place.
-Once this is accomplished, the vertebral arteries may be able to do their job properly again, improving blood flow to the brain and relieving conditions caused by the previous reduction in blood flow.
+Their realignment can help vertebral arteries do their job properly again, improving blood flow to the brain and relieving conditions caused by the previous reduction in blood flow.